boazbk/tcs/lec_01_introduction.md

 Toom and Cook extended in the ideas of Karatsuba to get even faster multiplication algorithms, but this was not the end of the line.
 In 1971, Schönhage and Strassen improved on the Toom-Cook algorithm using the _Fast Fourier Transform_; their idea was to somehow treat integers as "signals" and do the multiplication more efficiently by moving to the Fourier domain.^[The _Fourier transform_ is a central tool in mathematics and engineering, used in a great many applications.
 If you have not seen it yet, you will hopefully encounter it at some point in your studies.]
-The latest asymptotic improvement was given by Fürer in 2007 (though it only starts beating the Schönhage-Strassen algorithm for truly astronomical numbers).
+In the years that followed researchers kept improving the algorithm, and only very recently Harvey and Van Der Hoeven managed to obtain an $O(n \log n)$ time algorithm for multiplication (though it only starts beating the Schönhage-Strassen algorithm for truly astronomical numbers).
 Yet, despite all this progress, we still don't know whether or not there is an $O(n)$ time algorithm for multiplying two $n$ digit numbers!